Why you can't miss the 2026 LGW People & Safety Conference

 The 2026 program covers the issues your peers are wrestling with across Queensland including occupational violence, workplace change and wellbeing, OHS audit best practice, common law claim management, hazardous chemicals and how AI is beginning to reshape local government operations.

-Much of it is delivered by councils, for councils with case studies and panel discussions from Gold Coast, Logan, Ipswich, Central Highlands, Burdekin, Moreton Bay and more.
+Much of it is delivered by councils, for councils with case studies and panel discussions from Western Downs, South Burnett, Tablelands, Lockyer Valley, Gold Coast and more.
 These aren't polished corporate presentations.
 They're honest conversations from people who understand your environment, your constraints and your communities.

 Open to All Councils